Slacknwork/testing09-finalProject-nhom01/README.md

 ## Acknowledgments
-- The source code of this website for testing belong to Cybersoft Academy
+- The website that used for testing belong to Cybersoft Academy